MetaArivu/terraform-eks/examples/35-aws-jupiterOne/readme.md

 2) For Intergating Aws : Go setting option and select Intregation

-3)In intergration page select aws
+3) In intergration page select aws

 4) click on Add the configuration.